Quixoty/quixoty-test4.github.io/_posts/2020-08-18-mixed native hedges (part 6).md

 <br><br>

 One case study that suggests otherwise includes the research by Jennifer Owen in her garden in Leicester.
-Her book ‘Wildlife of a Garden.
-A Thirty-year Study  Over 30 years Jennifer Owen surveyed over 2673 species of plants and animals – and her findings showed that non-native (alien) food plants were generally more appealing to moth larvae in comparison to native species.
+Over 30 years Jennifer Owen surveyed more than 2673 species of plants and animals – and her findings showed that non-native (alien) food plants were generally more appealing to moth larvae in comparison to native species.
 For more information refer to Jennifer Owen’s book ‘Wildlife of a Garden A Thirty-Year Study’.

 </p>